Azure/azure-devops-utils/spinnaker/install_halyard/README.md

 Install Halyard and automatically configure Spinnaker to use Azure Storage (azs) as its persistent storage.

 ## Prerequisites
 This must be executed on a linux VM.
-You must run 'hal deploy apply' to finish deployment of Spinnaker.
+You must run 'sudo hal deploy apply' to finish deployment of Spinnaker.

 ## Arguments
 | Name | Description |